davideger/blog/mourning_moore.md

 ## Notes on ways to boost training performance.

-### RAM: More DIMMs and Memory Overclocking

-The Ryzen 5900 I received averaged only 31,628 on runs of CPUMark, which was more similar to reports of 2019's Ryzen 3900(X) processors which ran at medians of 30,861 and 32,899 respectively than to the expected median Ryzen 5900 speed of 38,111.

-Replacing the single DIMM that came with the prebuilt with two fast DIMMs (each in its own bank, unfortunately) running at 3200Mhz with 13.75ns CAS latency was able to bump up CPUMark to 34k, but this was still 10% lower than the expected performance of a Ryzen 5900.
-On average, adding a second DIMM boosted speed up times vs my old rig from 2.4x to 2.8x (16% speedup) over a range of parameters for CNN training.
-I would love to know if having a dual channel bank would improve things even more, but the motherboard (a B550A) seemed to be somewhat defective and refused to accept a perfectly matched kit in the first bank.
-It's possible the CPU would have shown its full potential with a new motherboard.

 ### Mixed Precision Training

 Modern NVidia cards can efficiently compute on half width